ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 ![automl-3.png](images/automl/automl-3.png)

-We can also click on the best performing model and explore the details of that model.
+We can also click on the best-performing model and explore the details of that model.

 <p style="color:blue;font-size:10px;">Best performing AutoML model</p>